10 Low Fat Snacks That You Never Knew

 Pumpkin seeds are rich in magnesium, protein, copper, manganese, zinc, and potassium; these nutrients keep your bones healthy and strong.
 (Source)

-Toasting pumpkin seeds especially has numerous science-based health benefits.
-Try preparing these seeds at home by chucking raw pumpkin seeds in pepper, salt, and olive oil.
-Then, leave it for 40 to 50 minutes at 300 degrees F.
+Toasting pumpkin seeds has numerous science-based health benefits.
+Try preparing these seeds at home by tossing raw pumpkin seeds in pepper, salt, and olive oil.
+Then, toast them for 40 to 50 minutes at 300 degrees F.

-However, 32 grams serving of toasting pumpkin seeds provide 143 calories.
+However, 32 grams of toasting pumpkin seeds provide 143 calories.

 7. Combination of Chicken Salad and Cucumber Slice

-Chicken can be served as a meal or snack and is a delicious dish.
-You can dress it up with mashed avocado or mayonnaise and mix it with chopped, fresh vegetables and herbs, such as celery, scallions, etc.
+Chicken is a delicious dish that can be served as a meal or snack.
+It can be dressed up with mashed avocado or mayonnaise and mixed with chopped fresh vegetables and herbs, such as celery and scallions.

 Serve this protein-packed salad with fiber-rich, low-calorie cucumber slices for a filling breakfast.